 896 W. Laketon Ave, Muskegon, MI 49441(231) 759-7387

-February is Pet Dental Health Month
+February Is National Pet Dental Health Month!

 * Bleeding from anywhere in the mouth

-* Frequently dropping food during meals
+* Frequently dropping food when eating

 * No longer showing interest in favorite chew toys or rawhides

-* Drooling or pawing at the mouth
+* Drooling or pawing at mouth